darrellpratt/whitepapers/2014/DockerAssesment.md

-# An assesment of the Docker micro container
+# An assessment of the Docker micro container

 > Darrell Pratt, Architect Leader, GBS